Queensland Drug and Alcohol Court

-Drug Courts provide an intensive and targeted response to offenders with a drug and/or alcohol dependency contributing to their offending behaviour.
-The Brisbane Drug Court will be targeted at adult offenders and require participants to be supervised and undertake treatment and program interventions that seek to address their drug and/or alcohol dependency issues and criminal offending.
+Drug courts provide an intensive and targeted response to offenders with a severe substance use disorder contributing to their offending behaviour.
+The Drug and Alcohol Court will be targeted at adult offenders and require participants to be supervised and undertake treatment and program interventions that seek to address their drug and/or alcohol dependency issues and criminal offending.

-The Brisbane Drug Court is expected to be operational in late 2017.
+The Drug and Alcohol Court is expected to be operational in Brisbane by late 2017.

 Drug and Specialist Courts Review